hashicorp/terraform-provider-helm/website/docs/repository.html.markdown

 ## Import

-helm_release can be imported using the , e.g.
+helm_repository can be imported using the , e.g.

 ```
-$ terraform import helm_release.example ...
+$ terraform import helm_repository.example ...
 ```